Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Introduction

-Component-separated CMB maps in principle offer the highest signal-to-noise reconstruction available from Planck data.
-We apply our estimator to CMB maps produced using SMICA and Commander, which are based on qualitatively different techniques.
-Again, we find strong residuals mostly confined to regions falling within the unWISE mask.
-The estimator monopole has a far smaller magnitude than the individual frequency maps, indicating that statistically isotropic correlations from CMB foregrounds are greatly reduced, as expected.
-The reconstruction in both cases is consistent with theoretical expectations for the signal and reconstruction noise.
-Comparing the reconstructions, we see strong correlations for $\ell > 3$, with Commander displaying an uncorrelated excess power at lower $\ell$.
-For our bottom-line CMB-unWISE reconstruction power spectrum, we use the cross-power between SMICA and Commander reconstructions.
+Component-separated CMB maps in principle offer the highest signal-to-noise reconstruction available from Planck data, and can mitigate foreground contamination.
+We apply our estimator to CMB maps produced using a variety of component-separation techniques.
+In each case, strong residuals are mostly confined to regions that fall within the unWISE mask.
+Additionally, the estimator monopole has a magnitude far smaller than the 217 and 353 GHz maps, indicating that statistically isotropic correlations from CMB foregrounds are greatly reduced, as expected.
+We perform a set of tests for foreground residuals in unmasked regions of the sky, finding that reconstructions based on the SMICA map has the lowest level of foreground residuals on large angular scales.
+For our bottom-line CMB-unWISE reconstruction power spectrum we therefore use the SMICA-based reconstruction.